PatrikGetSetUK/PatrikGetSetUK/README.md

 # Hi there 👋 I'm Patrik
-I'm a passionate Web Developer specializing in <code style="color: green">Front-End Development</code>, with a keen eye for detail and a love for creating intuitive, dynamic, and responsive web applications.
+I'm a passionate Web Developer specializing in <p style="color: green">Front-End Development</p>, with a keen eye for detail and a love for creating intuitive, dynamic, and responsive web applications.
 Welcome to my GitHub profile!

 ## 🚀 About Me
 With over [X] years of experience in the industry, I have honed my skills in developing high-quality web solutions.
 My journey began with a curiosity for how websites are built, and it has blossomed into a career where I get to bring ideas to life on the web.
 I thrive on challenges and am always eager to learn new technologies and improve my craft.